istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 Injection occurs at pod creation time.
 Kill the running pod and verify a new pod is created with the injected sidecar.
 The original pod has `1/1 READY` containers, and the pod with injected sidecar has `2/2 READY` containers.

 {{< text bash >}}
-$ kubectl delete pod -l app=sleep
+$ kubectl delete pod -l app=curl
-$ kubectl get pod -l app=sleep
+$ kubectl get pod -l app=curl
-pod "sleep-776b7bcdcd-7hpnk" deleted
+pod "curl-776b7bcdcd-7hpnk" deleted
-NAME                     READY     STATUS        RESTARTS   AGE sleep-776b7bcdcd-7hpnk   1/1       Terminating   0          1m
+NAME                     READY     STATUS        RESTARTS   AGE curl-776b7bcdcd-7hpnk    1/1       Terminating   0          1m
-sleep-776b7bcdcd-bhn9m   2/2       Running       0          7s
+curl-776b7bcdcd-bhn9m    2/2       Running       0          7s
 {{< /text >}}

 View detailed state of the injected pod.
 You should see the injected `istio-proxy` container and corresponding volumes.

 {{< text bash >}}
-$ kubectl describe pod -l app=sleep
+$ kubectl describe pod -l app=curl
 ...
 Events:
   Type    Reason     Age   From               Message